perama-v/perama-v.github.io/docs/cairo/account_abstraction_test.md

 This is the contents of the `Application.cairo` file.

 Once deployed, can be called by anyone to publicly store a number.
-E.g., a personal annoucements board where you can signal support for some numbered-thing ('I support xyz number 554').
+E.g., a personal announcements board where you can signal support for some numbered-thing ('I support xyz number 554').

 Nobody can impersonate you or change/conceal your announcement.